hydrusnetwork/hydrus/docs/database_migration.md

 2.  **the actual SQLite database**

-    The client stores all its preferences and current state and knowledge _about_ files--like file size and resolution, tags, ratings, inbox status, and so on and so on--in a handful of SQLite database files, defaulting to _install_dir/db_.
+    The client stores all its preferences and current state and knowledge _about_ files--like file size and resolution, tags, ratings, inbox status, and so on and on--in a handful of SQLite database files, defaulting to _install_dir/db_.
 Depending on the size of your client, these might total 1MB in size or be as much as 10GB.

     In order to perform a search or to fetch or process tags, the client has to interact with these files in many small bursts, which means it is best if these files are on a drive with low latency.
 An SSD is ideal, but a regularly-defragged HDD with a reasonable amount of free space also works well.